Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Introduction

-On the other hand, spin-orbit coupling is an interaction between the spin and the momentum of a quantum particle, which breaks the spatial symmetry and the Galilean invariance, thus favoring many novel quantum states for ultracold Bose gases \cite{Spielman1,Zhai}, such as plane-wave phase \cite{Zhai}, stripe phase \cite{YZhang,HWang}, supersolid phase \cite{Ketterle,WHan}, lattice phase \cite{Sinha}, checkerboard phase \cite{Hu}, various vortex states \cite{XQXu,Radic,Aftalion}, soliton excitation \cite{Xu,Sakaguchi} and skyrmion \cite{HHu}.
-Based on the symmetry of interaction, there exist three typical types of 2D SOC in condensate systems, including Rashba SOC \cite{Rashba}, Dresselhaus SOC \cite{Dresselhaus} and Rashba-Dresselhaus SOC \cite {Spielman2}.
-Recent studies show that the combined effects of SOC and nonlocal soft-core long-range interactions can induce the formation of rich quantum phases \cite {Lu,Han,Lyu,Zhang}.
-In particular, the Rashba SOC or Dresselhaus SOC is predicted to achieve the symmetry breaking of chirality and lead to a chiral supersolid in Rydberg-Dressed BECs \cite{Han,Zhang}.
+On the other hand, SOC is an interaction between the spin and the momentum of a quantum particle, which breaks the spatial symmetry and the Galilean invariance.
+The ultracold Bose gases with SOC favor many novel quantum states \cite{Spielman1,Zhai,Spielman2}, such as plane-wave phase \cite{Zhai}, stripe phase \cite{YZhang,HWang}, supersolid phase \cite{Ketterle,WHan}, lattice phase \cite{Sinha}, various vortex states \cite{XQXu,Radic,Aftalion}, soliton excitation \cite{Xu,Sakaguchi,HuangC,MalomedBA,ZhaoY,ZhaoD} and skyrmion \cite{HHu}.
+For Rashba spin--orbit-coupled spin-1/2 BEC in a harmonic trap, the ground state presents as a plane wave phase (miscible interactions, i.e. the interactions for phase mixing) or a stripe phase (immiscible interactions, i.e. the interactions for phase separation), depending on the competition between the intra- and interspecies interactions \cite{Zhai,CWang,Gui,Baizakov}.
+Recent studies show that the combined effects of SOC and nonlocal soft-core long-range interactions can lead to rich quantum phases \cite{Lu,Han,Lyu,Zhang}.
+In particular, the Rashba SOC or Dresselhaus SOC is predicted to achieve the symmetry breaking of chirality and induce a chiral supersolid in uniform two-component BECs with imbalanced Rydberg interactions \cite{Han,Zhang}.
 In the latest years, increasing attention has been paid to the study of chiral matter, which provides new ideas for the design of new materials \cite{Kallin,Yang,Szasz,LWang}.